-Introduce yourself to our readers, let them know your name and where you’re from.
+Introduce yourself to our readers, let them know your name and where you’re from?

-How long have you been doing music?
+How long have you been recording music?

 If you could get advice from any artist in the industry, who would it be and why?

 Beyonce and Anita Baker are both legendary artist that I look up to for many different reasons.

 Beyoncè has done it all, from acting, being a world-renowned entertainer, a phenomenal performer, successful business-woman; you name it.
 She has truly set the tone and is such a huge inspiration to me and so many others.

 Anita Baker embodies what it means to be a timeless act.
 The soulfulness in her voice and the softness of it too can be, to some degree, enchanting.
 Being able to capture generations of listeners and be relatable to them is a skill I truly hope to acquire.

 Has anyone helped you or guided you in getting your foot in the industry?

 I’ve been blessed to be mentored by Monica, who has been such a big help to me coming into this industry.
 She has given me so much advice and guidance.